 Overlord has earned a recommendation.

-But these were just my thoughts.
-What are yours?
-Have you seen this series?
-How would you advise Overlord?
-Leave a comment down below because I would love to hear what you have to say.
+But these are my thoughts; what are yours?
+Have you seen this show; how would you advise Rent-a-Girlfriend Season 2?
+Leave a comment below because I would love to hear what you have to say.

 If you liked what you’ve read, follow Anime Hajime on our social media to never miss a post or update.
 Also, please share this review across the internet to help add to the discussion.